Dwarf fruit dove: Distribution and habitat

 The habitat of the dwarf fruit dove are forests in the lowlands and foothills of New Guinea, excluding northwestern New Guinea and the north coast of southeastern New Guinea.
 Additionally, they are found in the Raja Ampat Islands off the coast of Northwestern New Guinea.
 They have been most found in hills of up to 1100 m elevation.
 They inhabit the Varirata National Park in New Guinea.

 Behaviour and ecology

 These fruit doves will often be found in pairs of their own species, and sometimes intermingling with other fruit dove species.

 Breeding

 The dwarf fruit dove's nests have been found in September and November.
 Nests are found at varying heights in small trees from 3 to 12 m above ground.
 A nest under construction was observed to be built by the female bird using twigs on top of dead leaves, which were collected by the male.
 The species has a generational length of 3.39 years.

 Diet

-90 percent of their diet comes from fruit, whereas the other 10 percent comes from nectar; thus thee dwarf fruit dove can be considered both a frugivore and nectarivore.
+90 percent of their diet comes from fruit, whereas the other 10 percent comes from nectar; thus the dwarf fruit dove can be considered both a frugivore and nectarivore.
 When 8 dwarf fruit doves were captured and observed, they only ate figs during their captivity.